kconstable/distributions-for-investments/README.md

 # Random Number Distributions for Investment Analysis
 This project explores the distributions and their applications for investment analysis.
-We can use monte carlo simulations to generate random variables from different distributions and use the results to calculate the probablities that an event will occur.
-This is often a practical approach to modelling complex investment scenarios.
+We can use monte carlo simulations to generate random variables from different distributions and use the results to calculate the probabilities that an event will occur.
+This is often a practical approach to modeling complex investment scenarios.

-## Visualizing Distribuitons & Calculating Probabilities
+## Visualizing Distributions & Calculating Probabilities
 +Three helper functions were built using plotly to visualize distributions
-+ probablity density plot (pdf)
++ probability density plot (pdf)
 + cumulative probability density plot (cdf)
-+ calculate_probabilities - this function can be used to count the occurances of specific events in the simulated distribtion.
++ calculate_probabilities - this function can be used to count the occurrences of specific events in the simulated distribution.
 This allows us to calculate specific probabilities

 ## Discrete Uniform Distributions
 In this distribution, a value can take on a finite or infinite number of countable values (whole numbers)
-+ X(x1, x2, ....xn), where X = discreate random variable, xn=value of variable
++ X(x1, x2, ....xn), where X = discrete random variable, xn=value of variable
-+ A coin toss of fair or bias die is a common example where this distribtion is used.
++ A coin toss of the fair or biased die is a common example where this distribution is used.
 In investments, we could model the number of shares traded in a day
 #### Example
-  + Roll a fair and bias die, and calculate the associated probabilities of rolling exactly 3, or a die less than 3
+  + Roll a fair and biased die, and calculate the associated probabilities of rolling exactly 3, or a die less than 3
   + Probability of rolling a 3 (fair) = 16.60%
   + Probability of rolling a 3 (bias) = 51.54%
   + Probability of rolling less than 3 (fair) = 33.90%